Legislative Updates

 Passed House Courts of Justice Committee (15–7)

-Advanced through House process
+Advanced through House legislative process

 HB896 – Risk Order Training and Public Education